JamesWoolfenden/learn-packer/docs/packer-aws-ami.3.md

 Greatest of which are "How do I know which AMI is the best?", "How do build a new Imagine and Not Break something" and "Which of these Images has been tried and tested?"

-The Images/AMIs themselves are a software Artifact and should have a development process like they do.
+The Images/AMIs themselves are a software Artifact and should have a development process like others do.

-When we build a Java library and version it, we can do the same if we name or tag it with a Build number.
-But I already have a git hash?
+When you build a Java library you version it, and you can do the same with Packer images if you name or tag it with a Build number.
+"But I already have a git hash?"
 The git hash does identify it, but it doesn't work well with Humans, QA or ordering.
 Thanks Git.

 ## A basic numbering Scheme

-[You could use semantic versioning or any scheme you like]
+You can use semantic versioning or any scheme you like, but use Semantic or AKA SemVer.

-Most CI tools provide/expose and environmental variable or BUILD_NUMBER that can be used.
+Most CI tools, that you might drive your "Bakery" will provide/expose and/or sn environmental variable or BUILD_NUMBER that can be used.

-Add a variable to your template, this will to pull the environment variable BUILD_NUMBER into Packer.
+Add a variable to your template, such as **BUILD_NUMBER** and this will to pull the environment variable BUILD_NUMBER into Packer.

 ```json
   "build_number": "{{env `BUILD_NUMBER`}}",